syncfusion-content/flutter-docs/Flutter/range-slider/enabled-and-disabled-state.md

 ## Disabled color

-You can change the disable state color of the active and inactive track using the [`disabledActiveTrackColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveTrackColor.html) and [`disabledInactiveTrackColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveTrackColor.html) properties, color of the disabled active and inactive major ticks using the [`disabledActiveTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveTickColor.html) and [`disabledInactiveTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveTickColor.html) properties, color of the disabled active and inactive minor ticks using the [`disabledActiveMinorTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveMinorTickColor.html) and [`disabledInactiveMinorTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveMinorTickColor.html) properties, color of the active and inactive divisors using the [`disabledActiveDivisorColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveDivisorColor.html) and [`disabledInactiveDivisorColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveDivisorColor.html) properties, color of the disabled thumb color using the [`disabledThumbColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledThumbColor.html) property.
+You can change the color of the range slider features in disabled state.

+* The color of the active and inactive track using the [`disabledActiveTrackColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveTrackColor.html) and [`disabledInactiveTrackColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveTrackColor.html) properties.
+* The color of the active and inactive major ticks using the [`disabledActiveTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveTickColor.html) and [`disabledInactiveTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveTickColor.html) properties.
+* The color of the active and inactive minor ticks using the [`disabledActiveMinorTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveMinorTickColor.html) and [`disabledInactiveMinorTickColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveMinorTickColor.html) properties.
+* The color of the active and inactive divisors using the [`disabledActiveDivisorColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledActiveDivisorColor.html) and [`disabledInactiveDivisorColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledInactiveDivisorColor.html) properties.
+* The color of the thumb using the [`disabledThumbColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/disabledThumbColor.html) property.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSliderTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderTheme-class.html).